Bethlem Myopathy Muscular Dystrophy

 Her entire life has been difficult and yet she devotes her time to trying to give back.
 She always wants to love and embrace everyone, the good people, the bad, and the different.
 Caileigh often tells me about the other children at school who are more special than herself and how people are mean to them.
 ‘I always defend them,’ she has said.
 ‘I want to stand up for people who cannot stand up for themselves.’

-Caileigh has stepped in when the school’s cheerleaders pressured a young girl with autism to take off her clothes at football game.
+Caileigh has stepped in when the school’s cheerleaders pressured a young girl with autism to take off her clothes at a football game.
 They screamed, ‘Take your shirt off!’
 Caileigh was the only one to pull the girl aside and help her put her shirt back on.
 She knows how it feels to be unique and she doesn’t want anyone to hurt.
 A few years ago, she even defended a young boy who had bullied her for numerous years.
 ‘I just don’t want him to feel how he made me feel.
 I don’t think anyone should feel that bad.’

 Caileigh may have a physical impairment, but she is blessed by her ability to draw.
 She uses her talent to create beautiful works of art and donate them to different charities.